Trotta History, Family Crest & Coats of Arms

 In the medieval era, many different cultural groups lived in the German states.
 There are thus many regional variations of German surnames from that era.
 Westphalians spoke Low German, which is similar to modern Dutch.
 Many German names carry suffixes that identify where they came from.
 Others have phrases attached that identify something about the original bearer.
 Other variations in German names resulted from the fact that medieval scribes worked without the aid of any spelling rules.
 The spelling variations of the name Trotta include Trotha, Trothe (oldest form), Troetsch, Tretsch, Trotte, Trotta, Drothe, Trote, Trota, Drod, Drad and many more.

 Early Notables of the Trotta family (pre 1700)

-Prominent bearers of the family name Trotta during this time period were Thilo von Trotha, who was unquestionably the most famous and important member of the family.
-He first served as canon of the...
-Another 33 words (2 lines of text) are included under the topic Early Trotta Notables in all our PDF Extended History products and printed products wherever possible.
+Notable figures of the time with the name Trotta were Thilo von Trotha, who was unquestionably the most famous and important member of the family.
+He first served as canon of the Magdeburg...

 Trotta Settlers in United States in the 20th Century